deanna-stover/coursesCNU/2022/engl350fall2022/blog-posts.md

 I'm basing this assignment off of the ["Review Content"](https://reviewsindh.pubpub.org/review-process) section from *Reviews in DH*.
 We'll also be talking about how to write a review in class, so make sure you pay attention!
 But essentially, you must *think critically* about a project, and provide the following:

-* a **brief** summary of the project and its purpose -- but do not let this take up the majority of your post!
+* a **brief** summary of the project and its purpose
+    * Keep this brief but informative.
+Your reader should understand what the project is about just by reading the review, but that doesn’t mean go on and on.
+After all, you need to get to the actual review at some point.
+If your post is primarily summary, you will not do well on this assignment.
+    * Tip: if there’s an “About” page, read it!
+This will give you some important information about the purpose of the site.
+You can also look for articles about the project to aid your review, but make sure to cite them!
+Some of the larger projects may even have videos about how to use the site; watch these!
 * an assessment of the humanistic claims and evidence
+    * What fields in the humanities does this project relate to?
+How?
+Does the project do a good job explaining or demonstrating how it engages with these humanities disciplines?
+How does this project advance knowledge about the subject matter?
+How do they use data and is this data accessible and easy to understand?
-* an assessment of the technology used/developed
+* an assessment of the technology used/developed (i.e. How does the project make use of technology to advance its goals?)
-* an evaluation of a project's engagement of new audiences
+    * How does the project make use of technology to advance its goals?
+Does the use of technology help to illustrate or show something that more traditional scholarship could not (or, at least, couldn't do as easily)?
+How?
+Is the technology easy to navigate, especially to new audiences like you?
+Why or why not?
 * identification of interesting, outstanding, or problematic issues
-    * Note that you should be focusing on *usability* and discussing anything that doesn't work (or is otherwise difficult to understand/access) on the site!
-This means that you're going to have to do a "deep dive" into the site and really explore it, looking specifically for things that work well or things that are broken/have issues.
-But more than just pointing out these interesting, outstanding, or problematic issues, you need to discuss them and how they add to and/or take away from the project.
+    * Note that in this review you should be focusing on *usability*, particularly for those new to DH.
+This means that you're going to have to do a "deep dive" into the site and really explore it, looking specifically for things that work well or things that could be improved (for instance, is anything broken?).
+But more than just pointing out these interesting, outstanding, or problematic issues, you need to discuss them and how they add to and/or take away from the project. *This last bullet point is the most important part of your review!*

 A review should **NOT** include: